 Segment 1: The Hot Lead at 1%

-This segment is a hot lead that is mostly in the low numbers, but needs instant action from your side, and can maybe be converted into a sale instantly depending on your team’s sales skills and offer.
+This segment is a hot lead that is mostly in the low numbers, but needs instant action from your side.
+This lead can maybe be converted into a sale, instantly depending on your team’s sales skills and offer.

 This segment could make up 1% of your list.

 Segment 2: The Window-Shopper at 30%